 Meet the Expert

 Below, Dr. McDonald, as well as therapist Emily Griffin, explore various signs that point to passive aggression.
-Plus, why people act passive-aggressively, and how to respond to a passive-aggressive spouse or partner to create a healthier, more open relationship.
+Plus, they explain why people act passive-aggressively, and how to respond to a passive-aggressive spouse or partner to create a healthier, more open relationship.

 Signs of Passive-Aggressive Behavior